 - Combine the sugar and syrup in a medium saucepan.
 Cook on medium heat, stirring constantly until it becomes a light caramel color.

 - Add the butter, salt & cream stir until smooth.
 Remove from heat and mix in the vanilla.

-Set aside to cool slightly, then pour into a microwave safe baking pan.
-(I used a 8 inch square).
+- Set aside to cool slightly, then pour into a microwave-safe baking pan.
+(I used an 8-inch square).

 - Roll out on a floured surface into a 15 by 9-inch rectangle.

-- Beginning at the 15-inch side, role up dough and pinch edge together to seal.
+- Beginning at the 15-inch side, roll up the dough and pinch edge together to seal.
 Cut into 10 - 12 slices.

 - Preheat the oven to 350f/175c

 - Place the buns on the pan with the caramel leaving a bit of room for the second rise (about 2 inches).
 Repeat the rising instructions with the buns in the pan until doubled in size.

 - Bake on 350f for 20 - 30 minutes or until golden brown.

 - Let cool in the pan for 5 minutes before flipping onto a serving tray and serve warm.